carlosschults/carlosschults.github.io/_posts/2023-10-18-five-levels-readable-code.md

 There’s nothing wrong with the above class, at least not technically.
 The compiler happily compiles it, and the class works as it should.

 However, if you’re at least somewhat experienced with C#, you noticed something weird when you saw the code: the getter and setter methods.
-The C# development team made the concepts of getters and setters a first-citizen class of the language early on, via the concept of properties.
+The C# development team made the concepts of getters and setters a first-class citizen of the language early on, via the concept of properties.
 If there’s no additional logic involved in the setting and getting of values, the programmer can make usage of [auto-implemented properties](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/auto-implemented-properties) with a concise result (even the backing private fields no longer need to be explicitly declared):

 ```csharp
 public class Person